 As you enter the workforce in your new career, a counselor can continue to provide support for your career change.
 They can help as you adjust to your new role and job.
+There may be a period of discomfort as you learn the ropes, and they can keep you calm during hat.
 You may welcome their guidance as you set career goals.
 Obstacles nearly always arise as you make a move from the familiar to the unfamiliar, even if you're happy to be making the change.
 A counselor can help you find ways to overcome problems that could otherwise hold you back.

 A therapist can help you build healthy positive self-esteem.
 As you value yourself more, you may find the courage to make a career change.
 If you go back to school, your grades may be better, and your class participation may improve as your self-confidence grows.
 You'll interview better and command more respect on the job.

 Where To Find Help With Your Career Change

 Finding a counselor to help you on your path to a new career doesn't need to be a long, drawn-out process.
 Licensed counselors are available on BetterHelp.com to help you get started right away.
 When you talk to one of our counselors, you can learn all you need to know about how to make a career change and get help every step of the way.
 Are you ready to change your career and your life?
 If so, we're always here to help.
 You can read below for reviews from people like you on their experience with BetterHelp.

 Pursuing therapy to help take control of your life and feel more empowered in your career is possible.
 Many of the tools a therapist will use with you will be similar to those struggling with anxiety or depression, which you may also be struggling with.
 You’ll gain tools to feel more in control of your emotions and behaviors.
 In fact, studies have found that people who pursue online cognitive behavioral therapy and mindfulness approaches receive more benefits than those just pursuing in-person therapy.
 They had higher quality of life and less anxious or depressive symptoms.
 These benefits can be yours too.